CodeCraftsperson/CodeCraftsperson.github.io/essays/IntelliJ.md

 ## Intellij versus VSCode <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/boxing.jpg">

 In my experience, IntelliJ takes the lead when comparing it to VSCode.
 While VSCode is undoubtedly a popular and versatile code editor, IntelliJ's strength lies in its Integrated Development Environment (IDE).
 IntelliJ offers a more holistic approach to software development with its powerful code analysis, debugging capabilities, and deep integration with various languages and frameworks.
 This makes it exceptionally well-suited for larger and more complex projects.
-While VSCode's lightweight nature and extensive library of extensions cater to many developers such as myself, IntelliJ's comprehensive toolset and streamlined workflow seems to provide a more efficient and productive coding experience.
+While VSCode's lightweight nature and extensive library of extensions cater to many developers such as myself, IntelliJ's vast toolset and workflow seems to provide a more efficient and productive coding experience.

 ## IntelliJ is intelligent <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/intellij.png">